Two-Stage Super-Resolution Simulation Method of Three-Dimensional Street-Scale Atmospheric Flows for Real-Time Urban Micrometeorology Prediction: Results and discussion

 Quantitative analysis further confirms the accuracy of U-Net2 inference.
 Figure \ref{fig:hr_height_dependence} compares the height dependence of the test errors among the LR micrometeorological simulation (dash-dotted lines), LR inference (dashed lines), and HR inference (solid lines).
-Similarly to Fig. \ref{fig:hr_snapshots}, linear extrapolation was used to estimate street-scale flows in both the LR simulation and LR inference.
-Note that the ground truth used here is different from that in Fig. \ref{fig:lr_height_dependence}.
+As in Fig. \ref{fig:hr_snapshots}, linear extrapolation was used to estimate street-scale flows in the LR simulation and LR inference.
+The ground truth used here differs from that in Fig. \ref{fig:lr_height_dependence}.
 In Fig. \ref{fig:hr_height_dependence}, we used the original HR data from the micrometeorological simulations as the ground truth, whereas in Fig. \ref{fig:lr_height_dependence}, their coarse-grained version was used.
 This distinction leads to larger errors for the LR simulation and LR inference near the ground (dash-dotted and dashed lines, respectively), compared to those in Fig. \ref{fig:lr_height_dependence}.
 Across all heights, the HR inference (solid lines) shows the smallest test errors (Fig. \ref{fig:hr_height_dependence}).
 The difference in test errors is most evident near the ground and tends to decrease with height, likely reflecting the greater impact of buildings at lower heights.

+\redA{U-Net2 exhibits a tendency to slightly underestimate the absolute values of all physical quantities, regardless of height and distance from building surfaces.
+This underestimation likely stems from the use of average voxel-wise loss in Eq. \ref{eq:loss} during training.
+When minimizing such averaged losses, NNs are encouraged to infer values closer to the mean to avoid large errors.
+This behavior is a well-known characteristic of NNs for SR, and various approaches, such as adversarial networks, have been proposed to mitigate this behavior \citep{Lepcha+2023IF}.}